axil/numpy-data-types/numpy_data_types.rst

 It can represent any rational numbers, but pi and exp are out of luck )

-Both Decimal and Fraction are not native types for numpy but it is capable of working with them with all the niceties like multi-dimensions and fancy indexing, albeight at the cost of slower processing speed than that of native ints or floats.
+Both Decimal and Fraction are not native types for NumPy but it is capable of working with them with all the niceties like multi-dimensions and fancy indexing, albeight at the cost of slower processing speed than that of native ints or floats.

 Complex numbers are processed no differently than floats with extra convenience functions with intuitive names like np.real(z), np.imag(z), np.abs(z), np.angle(z) that work on both scalars and arrays as a whole.